 Mexican Street Tacos with Carne Asada

 Juicy San Diego-style carne asada is stuffed inside two soft corn tortillas and topped with onions and cilantro to create an authentic Mexican street tacos recipe.
-Carne Asada street tacos can be made outdoors on the grill or inside on a grill pan
+Carne Asada street tacos can be made outdoors on the grill or inside on a grill pan.

 Steak Street Tacos

-The base of this carne asada street tacos recipe is our authentic San Diego-Style Carne Asada.
+The base of this carne asada street tacos recipe is our authentic San Diego-Style Carne Asada Marinade.
 It tastes exactly like the carne asada meat you’d find at local taquerias.
 It’s unparalleled.
-Getting the meat right is 99% of street tacos.
-Don’t pick a recipe just because it only has 3-4 ingredients.
-The meat itself needs FLAVOR.
-The flavor shouldn’t come from the toppings themselves.
+Getting the meat right is 99% of tacos.

 What Are Street Tacos

-A Mexican street taco is basically a smaller, paired down taco.
+A Mexican taco is basically a smaller, paired down taco.
 It’s served on two small corn tortillas topped with only meat, onions and cilantro.
 Maybe a hit of lime juice.

 Authentic Mexican street taco recipes don’t have tomatoes, lettuce, cheese or guacamole.
 Although, due to popularity, some taquerias do serve them with guacamole.